 Collecting pings from software?

-Friday 22 January 2016This is over eight years old.
+Friday 22 January 2016This is almost nine years old.
 Be careful.

 Let’s say I have a piece of software.
 In this case, it’s some automation for installing and upgrading Open edX.
 I want to know how it is being used, for example, how many people in the last month used certain versions or switches.